MAKE YOUR OWN HOT PROCESS SOAP! My Favorite Hot Process Soap Recipe in 12 EASY Steps: A Picture Tutorial

 That's IT!
 You have beautiful, moisturizing, natural soap!

-I hope you enjoyed this complete tutorial, and if you are interested in another excellent step-by-step photo tutorial, check out: How to Make Lavender-Rosemary Soap.
+I hope you enjoyed this complete tutorial, and if you are interested in another excellent step-by-step photo tutorial (including pictures of me doing the “zap” test), check out: How to Make Lavender-Rosemary Soap.